THEVAPERSGUIDE

 Vapor Quality

-Across six different cartridges, from thin CBD oils to thick THC distillates, the NEO 400 delivered consistent vapor quality appropriate to each setting.
+I tested six different cartridges, from thin CBD oils to thick THC distillates.
+Consistent performance across the board.

 Button Response